 Sometimes the timing is not good.
 In some cases, when you want to see the greatness just by yourself, there will be someone along the way that will bother you (asking you to take a picture together or selfie).
 But in some other cases, when you feel like you want to be with someone to see some greatness, you have no one to share it with.
 Then again, not all of your travel buddies are on the same page as you are.
-Despite the companionship or the loneliness along the journey, I think a human would never feel satisfied in whenever they face a great moment.
-For me, I always feel grateful to anything that comes along the way.
+Despite the companionship or the loneliness along the journey, I think a human would never feel satisfied with whenever they face a great moment.
+For me, I always feel grateful for anything that comes along the way.
 I think people meet each other with a purpose.
 Destiny has something that will tell us what they bring into our life – either a blessing or a lesson.

 Work remotely – Fun or no fun?

 When I told them that I live a nomadic life, working freelance whenever I got wifi, people would be in awe and said, “Geez!
 You can work while travelling wherever you want!”.
 It is true.
 I got a chance to travel in some of the great places while working on my freelance work and still earning some income.